Chapter 2. Hardening Ansible Automation Platform

 Automation controller stores a variety of secrets in the database that are either used for automation or are a result of automation.
 Automation use secrets include:

-• All secret fields of all credential types (passwords, secret keys, authentication tokens, secret cloud credentials).
+- All secret fields of all credential types (passwords, secret keys, authentication tokens, secret cloud credentials).

-• Secret tokens and passwords for external services defined in automation controller settings.
+- Secret tokens and passwords for external services defined in automation controller settings.

-• “password” type survey field entries.
+- “password” type survey field entries.

 You can grant users and teams the ability to use these credentials without actually exposing the credential to the user.
 This means that if a user moves to a different team or leaves the organization, you don’t have to re-key all of your systems.

-automation controller uses SSH (or the Windows equivalent) to connect to remote hosts .
+Automation controller uses SSH (or the Windows equivalent) to connect to remote hosts.
 To pass the key from the automation controller to SSH, the key must be decrypted before it can be written to a named pipe.
 Automation controller then uses that pipe to send the key to SSH (so that it is never written to disk).
 If passwords are used, the automation controller handles those by responding directly to the password prompt and decrypting the password before writing it to the prompt.

 As an administrator with superuser access, you can define a custom credential type in a standard format using a YAML/JSON-like definition, enabling the assignment of new credential types to jobs and inventory updates.
 This enables you to define a custom credential type that works in ways similar to existing credential types.
 For example, you can create a custom credential type that injects an API token for a third-party web service into an environment variable, which your playbook or custom inventory script can consume.

-To encrypt secret fields, Ansible Automation Platform uses AES in CBC mode with a 256-bit key for encryption, PKCS7 padding, and HMAC using SHA256 for authentication.
-The encryption/decryption process derives the AES-256 bit encryption key from the SECRET_KEY, the field name of the model field, and the database-assigned auto-incremented record ID.
-Thus, if any attribute used in the key generation process changes, Ansible Automation Platform fails to correctly decrypt the secret.
-Ansible Automation Platform is designed such that the SECRET_KEY is never readable in playbooks Ansible Automation Platform launches, so that these secrets are never readable by Ansible Automation Platform users, and no secret field values are ever made available through the Ansible Automation Platform REST API.
-If a secret value is used in a playbook, you must use no_log on the task so that it is not accidentally logged.
-For more information, see Protecting sensitive data with no log.
+is never readable in playbooks Ansible Automation Platform launches, so that these secrets are never readable by Ansible Automation Platform users, and no secret field values are ever made available through the Ansible Automation Platform REST API.
+If a secret value is used in a playbook, you must use no_log

 2.1.4.
 Logging and log capture

 Visibility and analytics is an important pillar of Enterprise Security and Zero Trust Architecture.
 Logging is key to capturing actions and auditing.
-You can manage logging and auditing by using the built-in audit support described in the Auditing the system section of the Security hardening for Red Hat Enterprise Linux guide. {PlatformNameStart}'s built-in logging and activity stream support Red Hat Ansible Automation Platform logs all changes within Red Hat Ansible Automation Platform and automation logs for auditing purposes.
+You can manage logging and auditing by using the built-in audit support described in the Auditing the system section of the Security hardening for Red Hat Enterprise Linux guide.
+Ansible Automation Platform’s built-in logging and activity stream support Red Hat Ansible Automation Platform logs all changes within Red Hat Ansible Automation Platform and automation logs for auditing purposes.
 More detailed information is available in the Logging and Aggregation section of Configuring automation execution.

-This guide recommends that you configure Ansible Automation Platform and the underlying Red Hat Enterprise Linux systems to collect logging and auditing centrally, rather than reviewing it on the local system. {PlatformNameStart} must be configured to use external logging to compile log records from multiple components within the Ansible Automation Platform server.
+This guide recommends that you configure Ansible Automation Platform and the underlying Red Hat Enterprise Linux systems to collect logging and auditing centrally, rather than reviewing it on the local system.
+Ansible Automation Platform must be configured to use external logging to compile log records from multiple components within the Ansible Automation Platform server.
 The events occurring must be time-correlated to conduct accurate forensic analysis.
 This means that the Ansible Automation Platform server must be configured with an NTP server that is also used by the logging aggregator service, as well as the targets of Ansible Automation Platform.
 The correlation must meet certain industry tolerance requirements.
 In other words, there might be a varying requirement that time stamps of different logged events must not differ by any amount greater than x seconds.
 This capability should be available in the external logging service.

 Another critical capability of logging is the ability to use cryptography to protect the integrity of log tools.
 Log data includes all information (for example, log records, log settings, and log reports) needed to successfully log information system activity.
 It is common for attackers to replace the log tools or inject code into the existing tools to hide or erase system activity from the logs.
 To address this risk, log tools must be cryptographically signed so that you can identify when the log tools have been modified, manipulated, or replaced.
 For example, one way to validate that the log tool(s) have not been modified, manipulated or replaced is to use a checksum hash against the tool file(s).
 This ensures the integrity of the tool(s) has not been compromised.